advantic-au/mqi/README.md

 - Provide a simple layer over MQ to connect, send and receive MQ messages, whilst still allowing developers to tweak the advanced options that the MQI library provides.
-- Use Rust features such as lifetimes, safety guarantees, strong type system and invariants for a robust API.
+- Utilise Rust features such as lifetimes, safety guarantees, strong type system and invariants for a robust API.

 Feature flags